-Services that are covered for you What you must pay when you get these services Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy. \$0 Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
-AUTHORIZATION RULES MAY APPLY Outpatient substance use disorder services You are covered for services and supplies to treat chemical dependency in an outpatient setting (individual or group therapy) \$0 Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers \$0 Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Services that are covered for you What you must pay when you get these services (continued) Comprehensive Outpatient Rehabilitation Facilities (CORFs).
+Outpatient substance use disorder services You are covered for services and supplies to treat chemical dependency in an outpatient setting (individual or group therapy) \$0 Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers \$0 Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
-AUTHORIZATION RULES MAY APPLY Partial hospitalization services and Intensive outpatient services Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office and is an alternative to inpatient hospitalization. \$0 Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health AUTHORIZATION RULES MAY APPLY
+AUTHORIZATION RULES MAY APPLY

+What you must pay when you get Services that are covered for you these services Partial hospitalization services and Intensive outpatient services \$0 Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office and is an alternative to inpatient hospitalization.
+Intensive outpatient service is a AUTHORIZATION structured program of active behavioral RULES MAY (mental) health therapy treatment APPLY provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed